JAMES R. RICE

 Ph.D., Applied Mechanics, 10/64

-This addresses problems in theoretical mechanics -- stressing, deformation, fracture and flow -- as they arise in seismology, tectonophysics and surficial geologic processes, particularly topics related to the science of earthquakes, and in civil-environmental engineering and materials physics.
-The earthquake studies focus on the nucleation of rupture, thermo- and hydro-mechanical weakening of fault zones during seismic slip, dynamic rupture propagation through branched and offset fault systems, and relations among stressing, seismicity and deformation in or near continental and subduction fault systems, including the physics of aseismic deformation transients.
-In studies of hydrologic processes, poroelastic effects and other pore fluid interactions in the deformation and failure of earth materials are addressed, with applications in seismology and environmental geomechanics.
-Recent studies have been initiated on landslide processes and on glacial flow including mechanisms of rapid episodic ice motion.
-Work in previous years has also addressed the theory of crack propagation in elastic-plastic metals, path-independent integrals in elasticity, the structure of inelastic constitutive relations, microscopic mechanisms of cleavage and ductile or creep rupture, the thermodynamics of interfacial embrittlement, wave effects in tensile crack dynamics, sliding friction and its instabilities, deformation localization into shear zones, and landslides in overconsolidated soil slopes.
-Contributions have also been made to techniques of computational mechanics, including finite-element and spectral elastodynamic methods.
+These examine the solid and fluid mechanics, and materials and thermal physics, of earth and environmental processes.
+The focus is on stressing, deformation, fracture and flow in seismology and tectonophysics, glaciology, and surficial geologic processes, as well as on geomechanical and hydrological aspects of civil, environmental and energy engineering.
+Studies on the science of earthquakes have addressed the nucleation of seismic rupture, thermo- and hydro-mechanical weakening of fault zones during seismic slip, fracture propagation through branched and offset fault systems, tsunami generation and propagation, and relations among stressing, seismicity and deformation in or near continental and subduction fault systems, including the physics of aseismic deformation transients.
+In studies of hydrologic and poromechanical processes, fluid interactions in the deformation and failure of earth materials are addressed.
+Such have applications to glacial flows, including rapid and episodic ice motions, the origin of Antarctic ice streams, massive ice-sheet under-flooding events, and glacial earthquakes, to submarine and subaerial landslide processes, and to fracturing and faulting associated with geotechnical energy technologies.
+Work in earlier years included a strong focus on mechanical and materials engineering, addressing the theory of crack propagation in elastic-plastic metals, path-independent integrals in elasticity, the structure of inelastic constitutive relations for solids, microscopic mechanisms of cleavage and ductile or creep rupture, the thermodynamics of interfacial embrittlement, wave effects in tensile crack dynamics, sliding friction and its instabilities, deformation localization into shear zones, and landslides in overconsolidated soil slopes.
+Contributions were also made to techniques of computational mechanics, including finite-element and spectral elastodynamic methods.

 American Society of Civil Engineers, Member, 1976 - .

-American Physical Society, Materials Physics Division, Member, 1995 -.
+American Physical Society, Materials Physics & Fluid Dynamics Divisions, Member, 1995 -.

-American Association for the Advancement of Science, Member; Fellow, 1981 -.
+American Association for the Advancement of Science, Member; elected Fellow, 1981 -.

-American Academy of Arts and Sciences, Fellow, 1978 -.
+American Academy of Arts and Sciences, elected Fellow, 1978 -.

-Acadmie des Sciences, Institut de France, Associ tranger (Foreign Member), 2000 -.
+AcadŽmie des Sciences, Institut de France, elected AssociŽ ƒtranger (Foreign Member), 2000 -.

-Spanish Academy of Engineering, Corresponding Member, 2001 -.
+Spanish Academy of Engineering, elected Corresponding Member, 2001 -.

 Board of Trustees, Lehigh University, 1988 - 1998.